FinnedAI/.github/profile/README.md

 <br>

 ## Contact
 > You can contact Finned at <a href="mailto:hello@finned.tech">hello@finned.tech</a> for business questions, complaints, or just to talk!
+If you are interested in hiring Finned to build your company's data solution, reach out to us at the same email.

 > Investors should reach out to us at <a href="mailto:investor@finned.tech">investor@finned.tech</a>, where we will respond with financial/investment related info as-needed